 - Sun as a dot, use a wide angle lens (10-35mm)

 - Small Sun, use intermediate focal lengths (35-200mm)

 - Large (or huge!)
 Sun, select long focal lengths (>200mm)

 Select the Manual shooting mode (M)

-Thanks to the Manual shooting mode (M), you can choose the exposure time, aperture and ISO to get the exposure you want.
+Thanks to the Manual shooting mode (M), you can choose the aperture, shutter speed and ISO to get the exposure you want.